-Under certain circumstances, taxpayers and taxing units (such as the District) may appeal the orders of an appraisal review board by filing a timely petition of review in Texas district court.
+Under certain circumstances, taxpayers and taxing units (such as the District) may appeal the orders of the Appraisal Review Boards by filing a timely petition of review in State district court.
 In such event, the value of the property in question will be determined by the court or by a jury if requested by any party.
 Additionally, taxing units may bring suit against the Appraisal District to compel compliance with the Property Tax Code.